Updates on our vaccination plans and progress in North Wales

 The flu vaccine will be offered to everyone in North Wales aged 65 and over, and adults aged under 65 with a wide range of health conditions – including asthma or other breathing difficulties, diabetes and heart complaints.

 NHS and health workers, people who work in social care, and carers can also protect themselves and the people they care for with the flu vaccine.
+Pregnant women will be offered a flu vaccine as part of their routine health checks.

 Full details of eligibility for the NHS flu vaccine – including qualifying health conditions and how to get it – are available here.